Lesson Plan on Nutrition for Preschool

 Learning about and understanding nutrition is essential to good health.
-Teaching children about nutrition when they are young will help them to be maintain healthy habits into adulthood.
-This preschool theme will also cover other important elements of good health, such as sleep and exercise.
+Teaching children about nutrition when they are young will help them to maintain healthy habits into adulthood.
+This lesson plan on nutrition for preschoolers will also cover other important elements of good health, such as sleep and exercise.
 This is a week long lesson plan with a different lesson for each day.

 - Lesson 1: How to Be Healthy